CLFlix/KuroBot/README.md

 Bot's reply: @KurookamiTV Hewwo, wowwd!
 ```

+### ?mock `message`

+When you use this command, the bot will return your message in SpOnGeBoB cApItAlIzAtIoN.

 ### ?rps `choice`

 Play rock, paper, scissors with the bot!
 The player needs to type `?rps choice` in chat, with `choice` being one of the three choices: "rock", "paper" or "scissors".
 If the player wins, they get 3 points.
 If they lose, they get nothing (may be updated).
 If they tie, they get 1 point.